What is Cyclo-cross?

 British Cycling rules state that races shall be open to any type of bike without restriction, with the exception that all non-standard wheels must meet UCI regulations.
 However, National Championship and National Trophy races are restricted to cyclo-cross bicycles only, as defined by the regulations of the UCI.

 Most CXNE riders use cyclo-cross specific bikes, but a few do use mountain bikes, especially when they are first getting into the sport.

 Things will get muddy and wet very quickly in a cyclo-cross race.
 We suggest you wear MTB type cycling shoes, or a pair of trainers that you don’t mind getting dirty.

 Each round is hosted by a race organiser, and overseen by British Cycling commissaries.
 CXNE oversee the running of all the events and manage the overall organisation of the league, maintaining high standards throughout all of the events.
 We provide race organisers with an information pack to help them get started and provide some guidance on how to produce the highest quality events.

 What about the league?

-League placings are determined by the calculation of the points accumulated from your best seven finishing positions.
-If you have entered more than seven races, your lowest scoring rounds are excluded.
+League placings are determined by the calculation of the points accumulated from your best eight finishing positions.
+If you have entered more than eight races, your lowest scoring rounds are excluded.

-All riders wishing to place in the league must also complete seven rounds.
+All riders wishing to place in the league must also complete eight rounds.